-In this paper we present a male patient from Xinjiang with fever of unknown origin (FUO) and significant weight loss for more than one month.
-He was admitted to hospital with negative Rose Bengal Test (RBT) and decreased leukocyte count.
-Ultrasound revealed splenomegaly and abdominal computed tomography (CT) showed multiple hypodense splenic nodules.
+In this paper, we present a male patient from Xinjiang with fever of unknown origin and significant weight loss for more than 1 month.
+He was admitted to hospital with negative Rose Bengal test (RBT) and decreased leucocyte count.
+Ultrasound revealed splenomegaly and abdominal computed tomography,which showed multiple hypodense splenic nodules.
 The patient was suspected of lymphoma or tuberculosis.
 Pathological biopsy suggested brucellosis infection following splenectomy.
-Anti-Brucella treatment is effective and his temperature gradually returned to normal.
-During the follow up, the patient’s RBT result turned to positive and he was instructed to continue the anti-Brucella drug regimen.
-His temperature, weight, white blood cell count, other laboratory examinations and imaging findings all returned to normal during the six months follow-up after the treatment.
+Anti-Brucella treatment was effective and his temperature gradually returned to normal.
+During the follow-up, the patient’s RBT result turned to positive and he was instructed to continue the anti-Brucella drug regimen.
+His temperature, weight, white blood cell count, other laboratory examinations, and imaging findings all returned to normal during the 6-month follow-up after the treatment.